Suchada-pae/my-first-project/README.md

 ##### - Ticket buttons in the table:

 These buttons would be helpful for all users to purchase the The Script's tickets if they want.
-And the buttons with the orange color could be seen easily when it is on dark background color.
+And the buttons with the orange color could be seen easily when it is on the dark background color.

 - HTML codes: